noahehall/theBookOfNoah/0current/languages/scala/sbt.md

   ####################################
     # inspection related cmds
     # each are tasks
-    # in general, the / operator is the query operator, see below
+    # in general, the / operator is the query (scope) operator, see below
-    # in general, the form is scope / key
   ####################################
   show # show output from running a task
     unmanagedSources # lists all project source files sourceDirectory # query the src directory, returns full path / includeFilter # which extensions are included as sourceFiles, e.g. {java, scala}
+  inspect
+    Poop / fullClasspath # see everything related to Poop

 ####################################
   # explicit examples